Wealth of Nations 250: The Long Arc of Smithian Economics

 The George Mason Department of Economics invites the university community to join us for Wealth of Nations 250: The Long Arc of Smithian Economics.

 Adam Smith’s Wealth of Nations, published in March of 1776, gave birth to the economic way of thinking.
-On Wednesday, February 18, 2026, three distinguished speakers, all world-recognized experts on Smithian thought, will explain how Adam Smith’s most famous book continues to offer tools for thinking clearly about human flourishing while also motivating new economic research.
+On Wednesday, February 18, 2026, four distinguished speakers, all world-recognized experts on Smithian thought, will explain how Adam Smith’s most famous book continues to offer tools for thinking clearly about human flourishing while also motivating new economic research.

 Our speakers: